Global airlines hike fares, cut routes as fuel costs balloon

 The war, now in its third week, has thrown global aviation into turmoil, with flights cancelled, rescheduled or rerouted as most Middle East airspace remains closed amid fears of missile and drone attacks.

-Jet fuel prices have emerged as a major challenge, pushing up operating costs, with European prices doubling and Asian prices up almost 80% since the start of U.S. and Israeli strikes on Iran in late February.
+Jet fuel prices have emerged as a major challenge, pushing up operating costs, with European prices doubling and Asian prices up almost 80 per cent since the start of US and Israeli strikes on Iran in late February.

-Fuel is the industry's second-largest expense after labour, typically accounting for a fifth to a quarter of operating costs.
-U.S. airlines largely stopped hedging fuel in the past two decades, and SAS said last year it had not hedged any of its fuel consumption for the following 12 months.
+Fuel is the industry’s second-largest expense after labour, typically accounting for a fifth to a quarter of operating costs.
+US airlines largely stopped hedging fuel in the past two decades, and SAS said in 2025 it had not hedged any of its fuel consumption for the following 12 months.

 Vietnamese authorities have warned the country’s aviation industry to prepare for potential flight reductions from April after China and Thailand halted jet fuel exports due to the war, heightening the risk of shortages.

-About 86,000 passengers travelling through Frankfurt airport, one of Europe's largest, were affected by cancellations in the first two weeks of the war.
-Only one-third of weekly connections between the airport and the Middle East are operating now, CEO Stefan Schulte said on Tuesday.
+About 86,000 passengers travelling through Frankfurt airport, one of Europe’s largest, were affected by cancellations in the first two weeks of the war.
+Only one-third of weekly connections between the airport and the Middle East are operating now, chief executive officer Stefan Schulte said on March 17.

-The mounting cost warnings show how the shockwaves from the conflict are spreading far beyond the Middle East as airlines navigate their biggest crisis since the COVID pandemic.
+The mounting cost warnings show how the shockwaves from the conflict are spreading far beyond the Middle East as airlines navigate their biggest crisis since the Covid-19 pandemic.

 Air France-KLM announced plans last week to increase long-haul ticket prices to offset surging fuel costs.